 All of Ishioka’s work is powered by this ravishingly strange sensuality.
 Sometimes her costumes don’t even look like clothes but freaky industrial sculptures.
 Or they look like clothes that have been doing a lot of psychedelic drugs: vast, distorted, flowing through equally insane rooms like waves crashing on some otherworldly beach.
 Being an unstoppable polymath, she didn’t focus exclusively on the costumes but shaped the work of several departments at once (prosthetics, production design, set design) to create the whole world of the film.
 That’s why her filmography is like a genre to itself.
 There’s J Lo astride a white horse in “The Cell” in a huge snowy mountain of a dress swagged with sparkly fur like a Y2K version of Narnia’s White Witch!
 One of the bedrooms in “Mishima” is an orgy of gooey pink textures, as if the protagonist is sleeping inside a flower.
 Later on, a golden pagoda splits open wide like a book on fire and blinds somebody with its mysterious glow.
 “Dracula’s” aesthetics aren’t straightforwardly “release the bats!”
 Gothic but a kind of psychedelic decadence that feels simultaneously hyper-allusive to everything from Francis Bacon’s paintings (blood flows off the body like unstoppable silk) and entomology textbooks (she really loved bugs) to Diane Arbus and yet weirdly not of this world.

 One of Ishioka’s final commissions was to create the costumes for the misunderstood Broadway musical “Spider-Man: Turn Off the Dark” (2010).
-She came up with outfits ideal for a The Green Goblin is a half-bug, half-gargoyle fiend in armor hard as a bank vault.
+She came up with outfits ideal for a rave held on another planet.
+The Green Goblin is a half-bug, half-gargoyle fiend in armor hard as a bank vault.
 There’s a creepy masked nymph named “Swiss Miss” (never seen before in any previous Marvel product) who twirls knives and seems to be made out of the same liquid chrome as the T-1000 from “Terminator 2.”

 Since Ishioka was so singular, it’s weird to think about what her legacy could be.
 Nobody could rip her off because it would be just blatant and ridiculous, like trying to smuggle Pegasus through customs.
 (Grimes’ “Dune” princess dress at the Met Gala in 2021 probably made Ishioka’s ghost happy).
 Maybe it’s best to think of her as a magic potion, an insane stimulant that encourages you to go beyond whatever was there before, out to the wildest areas of imagination and bring whatever you find back into reality, hi-def and untouched whatever anybody else thinks.
 Copson tells me, “I return to her work all the time to remind myself of the freedom in total theatricality.”
 Make the thing that doesn’t exist yet, new and scary and wild, and make everybody shiver when they see it in a way that they never have before, and maybe never will again.